selayav/Groove-Guide/README.md

 # Groove-Guide: Automatic Music Genre Classification with Explainable AI
 ## Abstract
 Groove-Guide is an interpretable CNN-LSTM model that classifies music audios into genres.
 Using the CNN architecture, Groove-Guide learns features in Mel Frequency Cepstral Coefficients (MFCC) spectrograms of audio, and using the LSTM architecture, Groove-Guide learns the time-dependencies of these features.
 The model achieved a test accuracy of 0.85 and test loss of 0.56, compared to the standard CNN model, which achieved a test accuracy of 0.82 and test loss of 0.65.
 Using SHapley Additive exPlanations (SHAP), the Groove-Guide allows users to explore what features in the spectrogram were most useful in the prediction of the genre.
-The code can be found in the Code folder and the CNN and CNN-LSTM model can be found in the model folder.
+The code can be found in the Code folder and the CNN and CNN-LSTM model can be found in the Model folder of this repository.

 ## Introduction
 Groove-Guide aims to classify the genres of music audios ("Groove") and provide insight into the model's interpretability ("Guide").
 This problem is interesting to me because I am a pianist, and I wanted to explore the applictions of machine learning to music.
 Several algorithms exist for music genre classification, and they are all neural networks.
 Neural networks are not interpretable, which is is why I want to incorporate explainable AI into the model.